ampovincentray-stack/CCM101-vrampo/Laboratory-05-Cloud-Data-Engineer/README.md

 ## Mission Overview

 In this laboratory activity, I deployed an S3-compatible object storage server using MinIO and Docker.
-I created a storage bucket named `client-photos` and uploaded a test file through the MinIO Web Console.
+I created a storage bucket named `client-photos` and uploaded a test file like sample.jpg through the MinIO Web Console.

 ## Objectives